Mauricioibzde/Mauricioibzde/README.md

 ## 👋 Hi, I'm Mauricio!

-I'm a passionate **Fullstack Developer in training** based in Munich, Germany 🇩🇪.
+I’m a motivated aspiring **Fullstack Developer** based in Munich, Germany 🇩🇪.
+My dream is to start an apprenticeship as an IT specialist for application development in Munich.
 Currently, I'm taking the **Rocketseat Fullstack course**, always building new projects and learning new skills.

 I love creating clean, modern web applications and improving my skills in both **frontend** and **backend** development.